-- 3. For a combination agent containing a barbiturate, also meets the guidelines in the provider handbook pages in the SECTION II chapter related to Analgesics, Non-Opioid Barbiturate Combinations; AND - 4.
-For a non-preferred Analgesic, Opioid Short-Acting, has a history of therapeutic failure, contraindication, or intolerance of the preferred Analgesics, Opioid Short-Acting; AND - 5.
-For a beneficiary with a concurrent prescription for a buprenorphine agent indicated for the treatment of opioid use disorder OR naltrexone for extended-release injectable suspension (Vivitrol), both of the following: - a.
-Is prescribed both prescriptions by the same prescriber or, if prescribed by different prescribers, all prescribers are aware of the other prescription(s) - Has an acute need for therapy with an Analgesic, Opioid Short-Acting and the other therapy will be suspended during the treatment for acute pain;
+- 3. For a combination agent containing a barbiturate, also meets the prior authorization guidelines related to Analgesics, Non-Opioid Barbiturate Combinations; AND - For a non-preferred Analgesic, Opioid Short-Acting, has a history of therapeutic failure of or a contraindication or an intolerance to the preferred Analgesics, Opioid Short-Acting; AND - 5.
+For a beneficiary with a concurrent prescription for a buprenorphine agent indicated for the treatment of opioid use disorder OR naltrexone for extended-release injectable suspension (Vivitrol), is prescribed both prescriptions by the same prescriber or, if prescribed by different prescribers, all prescribers are aware of the other prescription(s);